derbyjs/derby/index.md

 ### Pre-defined templates

-Note that template files don't contain boilerplate HTML, such as doctype definitions, stylesheets, and script includes.
-By default, Derby includes these items in an order optimized for fast load times.
+By default, Derby includes templates with the names `Doctype`, `Title`, `Head`, `Header`, `Body`, `Script`, and `Tail` when it renders a page.

-Some templates have names that also are the names of HTML tags, but only `Title` wraps the template in a tag.
-Derby does *not* include any non-required HTML elements, such as `<html>`, `<head>`, and `<body>`.
+Some of these templates have names that also are the names of HTML tags, but only `Title` wraps the template in a tag.
+Derby does *not* include any non-required HTML elements, such as `<html>`, `<head>`, and `<body>` by default.
 Browsers don't need them, and pages will validate as proper HTML5 without them.

-By convention, Pre-defined template names are capitalized to indicate that the page renderer will include them by default.
+By convention, Pre-defined template names are capitalized to indicate that the page renderer will include them automatically.
 However, since HTML tags are case-insensitive, Derby template names are also case insensitive.
 Thus, `Body`, `BODY`, and `body` all represent the same template.

-Derby sends a page in a number of chunks optimized for load time:
+Note that template files don't contain boilerplate HTML, such as doctype definitions, stylesheets, and script includes.
+By default, Derby includes these items in an order optimized for fast load times.
+Also to optimize load time, it sends pages a number of chunks:

 #### First chunk